Sharmil001/lief-assignment/README.md

 # Note For Doc (Note4Doc)
 ⚡ This project implements a **Patient Case Notes System** designed for NHS doctors to:
-> Manually type patient case notes \n
-> Upload scanned case notes (images or PDFs, handwritten or typed) that are automatically transcribed using OCR/AI
+> Manually type patient case notes.
+Upload scanned case notes (images or PDFs, handwritten or typed) that are automatically transcribed using OCR/AI

 ## ✨ Features